ptompalski/LidarSpeedTests/README.md

 # LidarSpeedTests

+> [!IMPORTANT]
+> This is an ongoing work and the results may contain errors.

 This repository is dedicated to evaluating the performance of various point cloud processing tools in handling typical airborne laser scanning (ALS) data processing tasks.
 The goal is to provide users with